ssilverman/QNEthernet/README.md

 * `leaveGroup(ip)`: Leaves a multicast group.
 * `macAddress(mac)`: Fills the 6-byte `mac` array with the current MAC address.
   Note that the equivalent Arduino function is `MACAddress(mac)`.
+* `setDHCPEnabled(flag)`: Enables or disables the DHCP client.
+This may be called either before or after Ethernet has started.
+If DHCP is desired and Ethernet is up, but DHCP is not active, an attempt will be made to start the DHCP client if the flag is true.
 * `setDNSServerIP(dnsServerIP)`: Sets the DNS server IP address.
 Note that the equivalent Arduino function is `setDnsServerIP(dnsServerIP)`.
 * `setHostname(hostname)`: Sets the DHCP client hostname.
 The empty string will